solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 1. Download and Install [pgAdmin](https://www.pgadmin.org/download/).
 2. Download and Install [PostgreSQL 16](https://www.postgresql.org/download/).
-3. Switch back to the Azure Portal.
+3. Switch back to the Azure portal.
 4. Browse to the `PREFIX-pg-flex-REGION-16` instance.
 5. Under **Settings**, select **Networking**.
 6. Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox is selected.
 7. Under **Firewall rules**, add an entry for the IP address of the device.

-    > NOTE: Find the client IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)
+    > NOTE: If the client is the same machine from which you're accessing to Azure portal, click on the "+ Add current client IP ( ###.###.###.### )" link, and it will automatically add a firewall rule for that machine's IP address.
+If it is a different machine, find the client IP Address of that machine by accessing a service such as [What Is My IP Address](https://whatismyipaddress.com/) from it, and then manually add a firewall rule for that specific address ("Start IP address" and "End IP address" fields for the firewall rule should both be set to the IP address of the client).

 8. Select **Save**.
 9. Repeat for the `PREFIX-pg-flex-REGION-14` instance.
 Note that this instance was created by the lab ARM template.

 ### Task 2: Networking Setup (Lab Environment)

-When using the virtual machine from the lab environment, all the software has already been installed. log in using the following:
+When using the virtual machine from the lab environment, all the software has already been installed.
+Log in using the following:

-1. Switch to the Azure Portal.
+1. Switch to the Azure portal.
 2. Browse to the resource group.
 3. Select the **PREFIX-vm-pgdb01** virtual machine.
 4. In the tabs, select **Connect->Connect**.